-Chase Freedom Flex credit card bonus categories revealed for 2nd quarter of 2021 - CNN Underscored
+Chase Freedom Flex credit card bonus categories revealed for 1st quarter of 2022 | CNN Underscored

 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value, but does not review all financial companies or all available financial offers.
 We may receive compensation for sending traffic to partner sites, such as CreditCards.com, and this compensation may impact how and where links appear on this site.

-- Home Improvement Stores
+- Grocery Stores

-Many Chase Freedom Flex card holders will find these categories easy to maximize, since nearly everyone still needs to fill up their cars at gas stations, and home improvement stores sell not just hardware, but a large variety of household items.
+Most Chase Freedom Flex card holders will find these categories easy to maximize, since nearly everyone regularly shops at grocery stores, and eBay is a popular online spot for purchasing both common and unique items.

 Remember that in order to earn 5% bonus cash back on the Chase Freedom Flex, you need to activate the categories each quarter by phone or online at chase.com/freedomflex.
-You can activate these second-quarter categories starting on March 15, but you don’t have to activate them before you’ve made a purchase — you can do it afterward and still get bonus cash back retroactively.
-However, the last day to activate these categories is June 14, 2021.
+You can activate these first-quarter categories starting on Dec.
+15, but you don’t have to activate them before you’ve made a purchase — you can do it afterward and still get bonus cash back retroactively.
+However, the last day to activate these categories is Mar.
+14, 2022.

-Also, keep in mind that you’ll only earn 5% cash back in these categories on up to $1,500 in purchases each quarter.
+Also, keep in mind that you’ll earn only 5% cash back in these categories on up to $1,500 in purchases each quarter.
 For any purchases beyond that cap, you’ll earn 1% cash back, which is the same rate you’ll get on any purchases made outside the bonus categories.
 And these same categories are also available on the original Chase Freedom credit card, which is no longer open to new applicants but still used by many Chase customers.

 Make your Chase Freedom Flex cash back go even further